roguedaemon87/Plant-Disease-Surveillance-Optimisation/README.md

   These analyses are supplementary and are **not required** to reproduce the main manuscript results.

+- 'main_analysis/code/nigieria_comparison/'
+  Nigeria comparison analysis.
+  Contains the inputs, simulation and optimisation workflows used to compare Nigerian road networks with those of the DRC.
+  These analyses are supplementary and are **not required** to reproduce the main manuscript results.

 Users interested only in reproducing the manuscript results should focus on the `main_analysis/` folder.